deadsmond/FlatApp/README.md

 # flatapp

 Flutter example app, made for learning purposes, specifically security research.

+Current version:
+* v0.1: application can store 1 note in file note.txt, which is available only for FlatApp.

+Incoming version:
+* v0.2: access to application is encrypted.

 ## Getting Started